AlexArtaud-Dev/MangAnime-V1/README.md

 # Front-end

 Using Javascript and React JS.
-We are currently using the style framwork Ant Design.
+We are currently using the style framework Ant Design.

 ## Setup